rodrigopivi/Chatito/readme.md

 }
 ```

-RASA_nlu is a great tool for training an intent and entity extrantion models in a breeze.
-Chatito gives first citizen support for generating RASA_NLU training datasets.
+RASA_nlu is a tool for training intent and entity extraction models in a breeze.
+Chatito generates training datasets compatible with the RASA format.

 Test it online at [https://rodrigopivi.github.io/Chatito/](https://rodrigopivi.github.io/Chatito/)